sroberts/sroberts.github.io/_posts/2015-05-15-mac-trick-pb.md

 title: pbcopy & pbpaste
 ---

-__pbpaste__ and __pbcopy__ give you direct access to the OSX clipboard from a shell and makes it easy to tie together data from GUI based apps with command line apps.
+__pbpaste__ & __pbcopy__ give you direct access to the OSX clipboard from a shell and makes it easy to tie together data from GUI based apps with command line apps.

 ## <i class="fa fa-clipboard"></i> pbpaste